 Organization and Structure

-As shown in our organizational chart above, the Technical Programs are split into four divisions:
+The Technical Programs are split into four divisions:

 - Aviation Technology, (Air Traffic Control, Aviation Administration, Aviation Maintenance, and Professional Piloting)

 - Building Technologies, (Computer and Networking Technology, Construction Management, and Occupational Safety and Health)

 - Transportation and Power (Automotive Technology, Diesel Power Technology, and Welding and Nondestructive Testing Technology)

 Each division is headed by a faculty director or chair, who is responsible to review and approve curriculum and assessments, direct or support the work of the faculty, manage division budgets, and supervise staff.
 University Studies houses the AAS in Apprenticeship Technologies and BS in Applied Technologies Leadership, the Army ROTC and Air Force ROTC, the Learning Commons and the Testing Center.
 The Associate Dean for University Studies serves in the role of Director for the division.

 The three academic departments (Communication, Quantitative Studies, and Writing) are each headed by a faculty chair.

 Governance and Committee Structure

 CTC Leadership Council meets monthly throughout the year, and includes the Dean, Associate Deans, Directors, Chairs, and staff managers.
 Leadership Council guides the overall strategic planning and direction of the College, serves as a hub for communication between the College and all of the units, and acts as a venue for any unit or leader to bring issues forward for consideration or action.